top of page

 Step 3: Parent feedback Session

-Following the assessment sessions, all information is analysed and organised then mapped to DSM-V diagnostic criteria and used to build a comprehensive, neurodiversity-affirming diagnostic report.
+Following the assessment sessions, all information is analysed and organised then mapped to DSM-5 diagnostic criteria and used to build a comprehensive, neurodiversity-affirming diagnostic report.

 Our final session focuses on exploring your child’s unique social, sensory, communication, and thinking patterns, building a rich understanding of their neurotype.

-Families are supported to feel confident in taking the next steps in exploring and celebrating their child’s neurotype together, with their child, in a neuroaffirming and strengths-based way.
+Families are supported to feel confident in taking the next steps in exploring and celebrating their child’s neurotype in a neuroaffirming and strengths-based way.

 1 hour